seratch/xsbt-scalag-plugin/readme.md

 >
 ```

-With `builtin.specs2Command`.
+When you execute "specs2" command,

 ```sh
 sbt "g specs2 controllers.UserController"
 ```

-This command will generate the following file.
+the following file will be generated.

 ### src/test/scala/controllers/UserControllerSpec.scala